-Australia government says it won’t break election tax pledge
+Australia government says it won’t break tax cut pledge

 Morrison was thrust into the government leadership last August after colleagues in his conservative Liberal Party lost confidence in Turnbull.
 Morrison has since been kept busy uniting his government, which was bitterly divided over Turnbull’s ouster in a ballot of lawmakers.

-Michael Fullilove, executive director of the Lowy Institute for International Policy, a Sydney think-tank, said the surprise election result had given Morrison a mandate to reshape the bilateral relationship with China.
+Michael Fullilove, executive director of the Lowy Institute for International Policy, a Sydney think tank, said the surprise election result had given Morrison a mandate to reshape the relationship with China.

 “His international role essentially begins this week because for the first nine months, he was necessarily distracted by domestic issues.
 I think he was seen as a stop-gap leader internationally, but now he has a mandate, he has immense authority within in his party,” Fullilove told Australian Broadcasting Corp.